Master of Public Administration

 Areas of Concentration

-In addition to Core courses, all MPA students are required to take an additional 12 graduate units.
-Students concentrating in Human Resource Management or Public Affairs Administration must take at least 9 units from the approved course list for the chosen concentration.
-The remaining 3 units may be satisfied by any BUS graduate elective approved by the graduate program advisor.
-Students desiring a broader study can elect to pursue a general degree and select any 12 units of electives approved by the graduate program advisor.
+In addition to Core courses, all MPA students are required to take an additional twelve (12) graduate units.
+Students may concentrate in Human Resource Management or Public Affairs Administration by taking at least three courses (9 units) from one of the concentration areas listed.
+The fourth course can be any three (3) unit BUS graduate elective approved by the graduate program advisor.
+Students desiring a broader study can elect to pursue a general concentration and take any electives approved by the graduate program advisor.

 Human Resource Management